LG-AI-EXAONE/EXAONE-Path-2.5/README.md

 #### 3.1.
 Patch Feature Extraction
-You can extract the pretained patch features (without multimodal alignment) in two ways.
+You can extract the pretrained patch features (without multimodal alignment) in two ways.
 - **3.1.1 (Tensor output)**: for rapid prototyping or custom pipelines
 - **3.1.2 (HDF5 file output)**: for full WSI processing, visualization, and downstream slide encoding